-4.3.4.1.2 Mid-C Resource Over Non-Firm
+4.3.3.1.2 Mid-C Resource Over Non-Firm

-Power Services shall provide TCMS coverage for «Customer Name»’s Dedicated Resource if such resource is: (1) a WSPP Schedule C market purchase delivered to Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD; (2) a WSPP Schedule C market purchase from BPA at BPA Power (which does not need to be delivered to Mid-C); or (3) a market purchase under the Edison Electric Institute Master Power Purchase & Sale Agreement, Version 2.1 or its successor, Schedule P: “Firm (LD)” or “Firm (No Force Majeure)” delivered to Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD.
+Power Services shall provide TCMS coverage for «Customer Name»’s Dedicated Resource if such resource is: (1) a WSPP Schedule C market purchase delivered to the scheduling point of Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD; (2) a WSPP Schedule C market purchase from BPA at BPA Power (which does not need to be delivered to Mid-C); or (3) a market purchase under the Edison Electric Institute Master Power Purchase & Sale Agreement, Version 2.1 or its successor, Schedule P: “Firm (LD)” or “Firm (No Force Majeure)” delivered to the scheduling point of Mid-C Remote, NW Hub, BPAT.CHPD, BPAT.GCPD, or BPAT.DOPD.
 Such resources shall be scheduled from Mid-C or the Federal Columbia River Power System to «Customer Name»’s Total Retail Load over non-firm secondary network transmission.

 For purposes of this Exhibit F, such resource will be referred to as “Mid-C Resource Over Non-Firm”.